Abdallah-Zidan/pemo-task/README.md

 ## 🏗️ System Overview

-PEMO Task implements a comprehensive payment processing system that handles authorization and clearing transactions from multiple payment processors.
+PEMO Task implements a comprehensive transaction processing system that handles authorization and clearing transactions from multiple payment processors.
 The system uses a microservices architecture with the following key components:

 ### Core Services
-- **Gateway Service** (Port 3000): HTTP API gateway for external webhooks and transaction queries
+- **Gateway Service** (Port from environment variable): HTTP API gateway for external webhooks and transaction queries
 - **Transactions Service** (gRPC): Internal microservice for transaction processing and data persistence

 ### Shared Libraries